CraigThomasParsons/WordpressInLaravel/README.md

-# WordpressInLaravel
+# Wordpress In Laravel Setup for portfolio

-This is a website for a photographer.
+This is for website for a photographer originally.
 Wordpress is used for the backend and dataentry.
+Laravel and Materialize for the front end.